 12. Solar Business

 Are you thinking of starting a solar business?
 If so, you’re in good company.
-Thanks to government incentives and greater concern about the environment, the solar industry is booming, and the cost of panels has declined more than 60% in the past decade.
+Thanks to government incentives and greater concern about the environment, the solar business is growing rapidly, driven by environmental concerns and energy cost savings.
+The cost of panels has declined more than 60% in the past decade.
 To top it off, there’s probably never been a better time to go into business for yourself.

 13. Excavation Business